alditoOt/Momodora-Moonlit-Farewell-Randomizer/README.md

 - Oracle Sigil
 - 4 Final Boss Keys
 - Progressive Damage Upgrades
+- Progressive Health Upgrades
+- Progressive Magic Upgrades
+- Progressive Stamina Upgrades
+- Progressive Lumen Fairies

 # Victory Condition
-The game is considered finished when you defeat the final boss and finish watching the text after the black screen.
+The game is considered finished when you defeat the boss set in the victory condition setting.

 # Possible Issues
 ## Stuck in Harpy Room
 - For some reason, with the open_springleaf_path setting on, the windzones in the fight with the Harpy, and only in this room, are **not** removed (I'm looking into this).
 If you find yourself in this situation and can't leave the room, go back to the Title Screen and reload your save file.
 The red barrier that appears to the right of the room will be gone.
   - If you have **wall jump** or **double jump** you can just use those to leave the room. **If you don't**, the only other way I can think of is using [Bell Hover](https://www.youtube.com/watch?v=wEe-bJFBG_Q) for that particular place.
 This is a handy guide showcasing Bell Hover, and you can use the healing bell it up to 3 times to gain enough height to leave the room.
-## Sending a Check When Reloading the Game
-- If you open your file when you have a skill but haven't checked it's location yet, the game will send that location as if it was just checked.
-Also an oversight from my part, but on the bright side, only 5 locations are affected by it so at least you're not sending too much stuff... (hopefully)

-If any issues are found during playing or playtesting, please do let me know in the discord forum so I can look into them.
+If any issues are found during playing or playtesting, please do let me know in the [Archipelago Discord](https://discord.com/invite/8Z65BR2) so I can look into them.
 Ultimately, this is still a work in progress so it's not free of bugs, but I'd argue it's very much completable most of the time.

 Also, feel free to ask for advice or share what you find!
 There might be some places that, even with their respective YAML setting, might need some creativity or use of some strats to reach, since considering every possibility of entrance is quite a task, so having information on how to reach certain places can be very useful!